DESIGN FOCUS: Pierre Jeanneret in Chandigarh

 - Le Corbusier

-Following his years studying architecture at the Geneva School of Fine Arts, Jeanneret developed a taste for sober materials, sleek frames and simplified, functional constructions with powerful and elegant lines.
-With a progressive architectural philosophy that integrated design into everyday living his designs were practical yet driven by a refined aesthetic.
+Following his years studying architecture at the Geneva School of Fine Arts, Jeanneret developed a taste for austere materials and simplified, functional constructions with powerful and elegant lines.
+With a progressive architectural philosophy that integrated design into everyday living, his designs were practical yet driven by a refined aesthetic.
 He expanded the boundaries of design, moving it beyond the privileged classes and improving standards of living through innovation.

 By making use of local resources, they were able to break down usual design parameters found in production, enabling the products to retain a quality of craftsmanship.
 Sourcing local woods like Burma teak, and Indian rosewood, they were practical woods that naturally repelled wood-boring insects and required little maintenance, they also acquired an incomparable patina in time that would adapt to hygrometric and hydrometric fluctuations, particularly during monsoon season.
 As they were inexpensive they were also available in abundance.

 Combining strong minimal forms in simple materials such as wood, the furniture shared an instantly recognisable geometric language – often utilising the basic shapes of ‘X’, ‘U’, and ‘V’, found in the legs and the support structures.
 Lending character to the pieces, they have become one of the most iconic designs of the 20th century.

 In the years that followed, several antique dealers started frequenting the government junkyards in Chandigarh, leading to a significant decline in the availability of furniture.
 Unfortunately, due to a lack of awareness about their significance, locals remained oblivious to the vanishing treasures that they had been sitting on for years.
 Though the purchase of these items by foreign dealers was not illegal, much of the furniture was either thrown out or sold by the city's administration.
 Heritage experts in Chandigarh now lament the loss of this crucial component of the city's original design.